asimihsan/asim_ihsan_io/hugo/content/posts/tls-psk/index.md

    and laptop 1 knows that it is talking to laptop 2.

 Transport Layer Security (TLS) solves the problem of providing these four security properties.
-It does so by adding yet another logical layer on top of TCP.
-Once laptop 1 establishes a TCP connection to laptop 2, it can set up a TLS
+It does so without requiring any changes to applications that use HTTP by adding yet another logical layer on top of TCP.
+Once laptop 1 establishes a TCP connection to laptop 2, it can set up a TLS session:
-session:

 ![HTTP on top of TLS on top of TCP](02-tls-packets.svg)